 The State Pension alone is unlikely to provide you with enough income to enjoy the retirement you want.
 So, it makes sense to invest in a personal pension, with which you choose where you want your contributions to be invested from a range of funds offered by the provider.

-These plans qualify savers for tax relief on their contributions at their highest marginal rate of Income Tax, so a £1,000 contribution will cost only £800 and £600 for basic-rate and higher-rate taxpayers respectively.
+These plans qualify savers for tax relief on their contributions at their highest marginal rate of Income Tax.
+Everyone pays pension contributions net of basic rate tax, so a £1,000 contribution will cost only £800.
+For higher rate and additional rate taxpayers, further tax relief can be claimed via your tax code or self-assessment tax return.
 They come in different forms, from simple stakeholder pensions to self-invested personal pensions (SIPPs), offering greater investment freedom and control.

 The earlier you start, the better.
 It gives you more time to contribute to your savings before retirement, more time to benefit from tax relief, and more time for your savings to grow.